tthoeye/tthoeye.github.io/_services/webinar1.md

 On 25 September (10:00–11:30 CET), the LDT4SSC project will host a free online webinar for cities and stakeholders interested in turning digital twin ideas into funded pilots.

-The session, “From Ideas to Value – Driving Innovation for Local Digital Twins”, will show how cities across Europe can get involved in the project and prepare for the upcoming open call for pilot projects.
+The session, **“From Ideas to Value – Driving Innovation for Local Digital Twins”**, will show how cities across Europe can get involved in the project and prepare for the upcoming open call for pilot projects.

 Participants will learn about:
 * strategies for building sustainable digital twins,